-Attire should be neat, clean, and free of stains and / or holes.
-During class and clinical rotations, only the college-approved uniform is to be worn, and it must be clean, neatly pressed, shoes / boots cleaned and shined, with a neatly groomed personal appearance.
-Students are obligated to adhere to the dress code of the affiliate institution, which may bar visible tattoos, nose / lip / eyebrow piercings, long hair or hair color, etc.
+Attire should be neat, clean, and free of stains and/or holes.
+During class and clinical rotations, only the college-approved uniform is to be worn, and it must be clean, neatly pressed, tucked in at all times, shoes/boots cleaned and shined, with a neatly groomed personal appearance.
+Students are obligated to adhere to the dress code of the affiliate institution, which may bar visible tattoos, nose/lip/eyebrow piercings, long hair or hair color, etc.